PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Mon, 19 Feb 2024 22:49:13 GMT
+⏰ Updated on Tue, 30 Apr 2024 08:07:37 GMT

-💭 Thought: Hari ini belajar sesuatu yang baru di coding, senangnya!
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!